Strategies for Individualized Instruction in Education

 Examples of individualized instruction

 Individualized learning takes place whenever teachers emphasize the personal needs of each student in their lesson plans and teaching methods.
-Characteristics of individualized instruction include specific and realistic goals, student ownership of the process, and parent involvement.
-Expect to complete reviews and revisions of the plan often.
-The pacing and other accommodations may need to be adjusted.
+Characteristics of individualized instruction include:

 Student interests change, providing new avenues for individualized instruction.
 If a student is suddenly fascinated with deep sea creatures, bring that into reading assignments.
 When students quote football statistics, use that for math instruction.
-If it’s easier for students to write using a tablet or computer, find ways to allow
+If it’s easier for students to write using a tablet or computer, find ways to allow technology for those students.

 How to individualize instruction for your students

-How to individualize instruction for students might seem like an overwhelming task for classroom teachers.
+Personalized learning for students might seem like an overwhelming task for classroom teachers.
 The fact of the matter is that teachers are already doing it!
 Teachers always meet the needs of their students.

 - Get to know students' strengths, concerns, and interests.